MaxwellKJr/relate/README.md

 1. [APK Download Link](https://github.com/MaxwellKJr/relate/releases/download/v.0.0.11%2B1-alpha/relate-alpha-v0.0.11+1.apk)
 2. [Android Simulator](https://appetize.io/app/ysg3vmtfjpegps25gp5jhsbsni)

 - The simulator performance depends on the hardware it is being run on and you might experience constant crushes.
-If you want to see the app its best performance then go for [option 1](https://github.com/MaxwellKJr/relate/releases/download/v.0.0.11%2B1-alpha/relate-alpha-v0.0.11+1.apk).
+If you want to see the app at its best performance then go for [option 1](https://github.com/MaxwellKJr/relate/releases/download/v.0.0.11%2B1-alpha/relate-alpha-v0.0.11+1.apk).

 ### Method 1: APK